state-zero/statezero/readme.md

 ## License

-ORMBridge is available under a free commercial license.
+StateZero is available under a free commercial license.
 You can use it in both personal and commercial projects at no cost.